-1. Which grading styles students prefer the most and less and why?

-Auto-grading was by far the most appreciated grading method, yet manual grading had also strong support but felt unrealistic in the course of this size.
+- 1. Which grading styles students prefer the most and less and why? - Auto-grading was by far the most appreciated grading method, yet manual grading had also strong support but felt unrealistic in the course of this size.
 It is appreciated because of its depth and being individual.
 Students also pointed out the need for constructive feedback, and leniency.
 Peer-review collected the most negative feedback, but views about peer-reviewing got more neutral after students had more experience with DSA-2022 implementation of the peer-reviews: students found it beneficial to see alternative solutions, but others had difficulty providing useful feedback and felt frustrated when the reviewed solution was better than theirs.
-The feedback from ill-motivated peer-reviewers was considered useless.

-2. Which auto-graders were appreciated the most?
+The feedback from ill-motivated peer-reviewers was considered useless. - 2.
+Which auto-graders were appreciated the most?

 Unit-tests, integration tests and perftest, whereas Valgrind grader raised mixed opinions.
 Perftests, in particular with visualizations, help in reaching the learning goals of the course, efficient code being the very essence of it.
 The current implementation must though be revised, the perftest grader being much too slow, thus causing congestion.
-The revised version must function reliably, 3.
+The revised version must function reliably, despite other processes consuming CPU.
+Preferably, a browser should draw the curves of asymptotic efficiencies and do curve fitting, instead of

+- a server, which would save its resources and improve the user experience. - 3.
 Which were the students' desired submission counts and what were their consequences?
 Students wish for quite high submission counts; the mode was 50 and a remarkable section voted for 150 as well.
 In reality, they should not need that much, and fortunately the majority did not use that many submissions.
-Instead of submitting to Plussa, students were instructed to test locally, which is faster and, moreover, aligned with the traversal learning goals of the CS faculty (testyour-code).
-150 as the initial submission count of Assignment1 was clearly a wrong signal: instead of leaning on Plussa, students should put more effort on testing their code locally, and preferably they would complete the given test set by writing their own tests, if something is missing.
+Instead of submitting to Plussa LMS, students were instructed to test locally, which is faster and, moreover, aligned with the traversal learning goals of the CS faculty (testyour-code).
+150 as the initial submission count of Assignment1 was clearly a wrong signal: instead of leaning on Plussa LMS, students should put more effort on testing their code locally, and preferably they would complete the given test set by writing their own tests, if something is missing.